-Division of Labor in a Group of Robots Inspired by Ants' Foraging Behavior
+Division of Labour in a Group of Robots Inspired by Ants' Foraging Behaviour

-THOMAS H. LABELLA and MARCO DORIGO

-IRIDIA, Université Libre de Bruxelles, Brussels, Belgium and

-JEAN-LOUIS DENEUBOURG

-CENOLI, Université Libre de Bruxelles, Brussels, Belgium
+THOMAS H. LABELLA and MARCO DORIGO IRIDIA - Université Libre de Bruxelles - Brussels, Belgium and JEAN-LOUIS DENEUBOURG CENOLI, Université Libre de Bruxelles, Brussels, Belgium

-In this article, we analyze the behavior of a group of robots involved in an object retrieval task.
+In this paper, we analyse the behaviour of a group of robots involved in an object retrieval task.
 The robots' control system is inspired by a model of ants' foraging.
-This model emphasizes the role of learning in the individual.
+This model emphasises the role of learning in the individual.
 Individuals adapt to the environment using only locally available information.
-We show that a simple parameter adaptation is an effective way to improve the efficiency of the group and that it brings forth division of labor between the members of the group.
-Moreover, robots that are best at retrieving have a higher probability of becoming active retrievers.
+We show that a simple parameter adaptation is an effective way to improve the efficiency of the group, and that it brings forth division of labour between the members of the group.
+Moreover, robots that are best at retrieving have an higher probability to become active retrievers.
 This selection of the best members does not use any explicit representation of individual capabilities.
-We analyze this system and point out its strengths and its weaknesses.
+We analyse this system and point out its strengths and its weaknesses.